-The SST AP and the associated SST STAs shall align their TX LO center frequency with either:

-1MHz channelization boundary if the SST Channel Unit in the SST Operation element is equal to 1

-2MHz channelization boundary if the SST Channel Unit in the SST Operation element is equal to 0 (#3133) An SST AP is an S1G AP with dot11SelectiveSubchannelTransmissionPermitted equal to true.
+(#3133) An SST AP is an S1G AP with dot11SelectiveSubchannelTransmissionPermitted equal to true.

 An SST AP that sets up an SST BSS shall include the SST Operation element in (Re-) Association Response frames sent during association.
 The S1G AP may include the SST Operation element in S1G Beacon frames.
 The SST AP indicates the set of enabled SST operating channels, the offset of the primary channel, and the channel width unit in the SST Operation element as described in 8.4.2.170y (SST Operation element).
 The set of enabled SST operating channels may include channels that are not in use by the BSS as specified by the SST Enabled Channel bitmap of the element.
 The SST AP that sets up an SST BSS shall choose the subset of allowed SST operating channels from the subset of enabled SST operating channels indicated in the SST Operation element.
 The set of enabled SST operating channels indicated by the AP is not static.

+NOTE - In an SST BSS, the SST AP indicates the set of enabled SST operating channels in an SST Operation element and the subset of SST channels that SST STAs are allowed to access during a (short) beacon interval in the SST element.
+SST STAs are allowed to access an SST channel during a (short) beacon interval only if they have received an explicit indication by the SST AP via an SST element included in the S1G Beacon that precedes the (short) beacon interval.

-An SST STA is an S1G STA that is associated with an AP and that chooses a subset of the allowed (#3134) operating channels for the SST on which to operate when SST operation is activated by the AP as indicated in the Subchannel Selective Transmission element.
-The set of allowed SST channels indicated by the AP (#3134) is dynamic and may change every (short) beacon interval.
+An SST STA is an S1G STA that is associated with an AP and that chooses a subset of the enabled(#3134) operating channels for the SST on which to operate when SST operation is activated by the AP as indicated in the Subchannel Selective Transmission element.

-At each T(S)BTT, an SST AP may send S1G Beacon frames on more than one channel from the set of allowed (#3134) operating channels for the BSS either in parallel or in series or a combination of the two. (#3624) (#3827) An example of Beacons sent in parallel is when one Beacon is transmitted with a value of S1G_DUP_2M for the TXVECTOR parameter FORMAT and a value of CBW8 for the TXVECTOR parameter CH_ BANDWIDTH in a BSS with an operating width of 8 MHz.
-An example of Beacons sent in series is when several different Beacons are transmitted in sequence, each with a value of S1G_DUP_2M (#3135) for the TXVECTOR parameter FORMAT and a value of CBW2 for the TXVECTOR parameter CH_ BANDWIDTH and each transmitted on a different 2 MHz subchannel in a BSS with an 8 MHz operating width.
+At each T(S)BTT, an SST AP may send S1G Beacon frames on more than one channel from the set of enabled (#3134) operating channels for the BSS either in parallel or in series or a combination of the two.
+A STA transmitting parallel S1G Beacons shall use either the value S1G_DUP_1M or the value S1G_DUP_2M for the TXVECTOR parameter FORMAT of the PHY-TXSTART.request for the transmission. (#3624) (#3827) An example of Beacons sent in parallel is when one Beacon is transmitted with a value of S1G_DUP_2M for the TXVECTOR parameter FORMAT and a value of CBW8 for the TXVECTOR parameter CH_ BANDWIDTH in a BSS with an operating width of 8 MHz.
+An example of Beacons sent in series is when several different Beacons are transmitted in sequence, each with a value of S1G (#3135) for the TXVECTOR parameter FORMAT and a value of CBW2 for the TXVECTOR parameter CH_ BANDWIDTH and each transmitted on a different 2 MHz subchannel in a BSS with an 8 MHz operating width.
 When Beacons are transmitted in series, all of the Beacons may be queued for transmission at T(S)BTT, but only one Beacon is transmitted at a time.
-SIFS (#3828) after any Beacon in the series is transmitted, another Beacon may be transmitted in the series, provided that normal medium access rules for the channel of transmission of the Beacon have been satisfied. (#3109)
+SIFS or later (#3828) after any Beacon in the series is transmitted, another Beacon may be transmitted in the series, provided that normal medium access rules for the channel of transmission of the Beacon have been satisfied.

+NOTE - When a series of S1G Beacons is transmitted, the AP can use the Channel Activity Schedule of the SST element in those beacons to describe when UL transmissions are permitted by SST STAs in order to protect the beacon sequence and to avoid attempts to communicate with the AP during the beacon transmission sequence.
+RAW, CTS2SELF and other NAV-setting mechanisms can also be employed for this purpose. (#3109)